 WooCommerce Product Table comes with extra features to help customers to find what they want.
 As well as an instant search box, you can display filter dropdowns above the table.
-For example, if you've created a WooCommerce variations table with different options for color and size then you can add them as filters.
-Customers select their size and color, and the table updates to show variations with these attributes.
+For example, if you've created a WooCommerce variation table with different options for color and size then you can add them as filters.
+Customers select their size and color, and the table updates to show variations with these product attributes.
 Neat!

 WooCommerce Product Table can display product variations as a table or dropdowns